|Date(s)||Tuesday August 14th, 2018, from 9:00 AM - 4:00 PM|

 Broadfork Farm, River Hebert, NS

 This workshop will be presented on August 14th at Broadfork Farm, in River Hebert, NS.
 If you would rather attend the same workshop, presented on August 13th at Annapolis Seeds in Nictaux, NS, please click here.
+Please note that due to changes in Matthew's availability, the wonderful Petra Page-Mann will be teaching solo.

 Climate change and commodity seed issues will continue to make regional seed models increasingly essential.
 We'll explore emerging models of regional seed development, with a focus on adapting seeds & systems best suited for the Maritimes, in the classroom and in the field!
 While everyone is warmly welcomed to attend, this intermediate-level, on-farm workshop is designed for a farmer audience (aspiring, new, and established farmers) who already have some experience producing seed crops.